jrmeyerhofer/LITA2017/Lesson_7/README.md

 1. Open Google Drive: https://drive.google.com
 2. Create a new Google Sheet and name our file: "LITA 2017 New Book List (Lesson 7)"
-3. Copy this into your sheet (this is our pretend new book data):
+3. Copy this into your sheet in cells A1:C7 (this is our pretend new book data):
 <table>
 <tr><td>ISBN</td><td>Author</td><td>Title</td></tr>
 <tr><td>abc321465498</td><td>Zeus</td><td>The Big Book of Number 1s</td></tr>